For Local Authorities

 Our online register of members will allow you to verify that the landlord is a member of the NLA.

-Our register of members and National Register of Accredited Landlords will also show if the landlord has achieved the NLA's Accredited Landlord status and additional achievements with any of the other major accreditation schemes (more info).
+Our register of members and National Register of Accredited Landlords will also show whether a landlord has achieved the NLA's Accredited Landlord status, as well as any additional achievements with other major accreditation schemes.